Brayden Clarke: Early career

-In May 2025, he had his first senior team call up and was named on the bench for Arsenal in the Premier League at only 17 years old.
+In May 2025, he received his first senior team call-up and was named on the bench for Arsenal in a Premier League match at the age of 17.

+In July 2026, Clarke made his senior first-team debut for Arsenal in a 4–1 victory over Girona in the 49th Costa Brava Trophy.

 International career

 Clarke was born in England and is of Welsh and English descent through his mother and English, Scottish and Ghanaian descent through his father.
 He plays for Wales internationally and he is also eligible to represent England.

 At the age of 15, he made his debut for Wales U17s.
-He featured for Wales at the UEFA European Under-17 Championship in 2023 and 2024.
-He is the only player in Wales history to play in 2 consecutive Euro finals.
+Clarke featured for Wales at the UEFA European Under-17 Championship in 2023 and 2024.
+He is the only player in Wales' history to play in 2 consecutive Euro finals.
 He has also played for Wales at the UEFA European Under-19s Championship in 2025.

+In 2026, Clarke was selected for the Wales under-19 squad for the UEFA European Under-19 Championship finals.
+His selection made him the first Wales player to be selected for three UEFA European Championship finals tournaments at youth level.
+He also captained Wales throughout the tournament.